howl-editor/howl/site/source/doc/api/ui/list_widget.md

 - `matcher` is a function that accepts a string and returns an table.
 Each element in this table represents one select-able option and can be either a string for a single column list, or a table for a multiple column list.
-When each item is a table, it contains a list of strings, one each for each column.
+When each item is a table, it contains a list of items, one each for each column.
-Instead of a string, a [StyledText](styled_text.html) object can be used.
+Each item can be either a string, a [StyledText](styled_text.html) object, or something that can be converted to one of those two.

+It is also possible to request that particular segments of an item are highlighted for a particular item as it's displayed, by defining a `.item_highlights` table on the item itself (see the [Item highlights](#item-highlights) section at the end of this section).

   The `matcher` is called on widget initialization and whenever the [update()](#update) function is called.
 The `search_text` argument provided in